Residential Network Usage Policy

 - Use of the network for commercial purposes is prohibited.
 You may not run a for-profit business using Morris campus network resources.
 Uses of the network must be consistent with the educational goals and purposes of the network.

-Administration and enforcement of these policies is the responsibility of Computing Services.
+Administration and enforcement of these policies is the responsibility of Information Technology.
 Violations may result in temporary or permanent revocation of network access privileges.
 Serious violations will be referred to the Student Behavior Committee and may result in other penalties including suspension, expulsion, or criminal prosecution.

 If you’re unsure about the meaning of any of these rules, please contact the Helpdesk to learn more.
-Comments regarding the Residence Hall Network Usage Policy should be directed to Computing Services or to the Academic Support Services Committee.
+Comments regarding the Residence Hall Network Usage Policy should be directed to Information Technology or to the Academic Support Services Committee.